zzzkevon/the-lamby-shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <img width="300" alt="Shop Title" src="src/images/title-logo.png"> <br/>
 The Lamby Shop is an ecommerce website that will sell handmade crotcheted items.
-Users will be able to buy items as well as make custom commisions.
+Users will be able to buy items as well as make custom commisions. <br/>

 <div align="center">
   <img width="300" alt="ERD of the Database" src="https://github.com/StevenH01/the-lamby-shop/assets/47896048/bd0904e4-634b-4fc5-a7fb-c74bd23906f4"> <br/>
 </div>

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`
+The NoSQL database will be able to store information on items, account information, and commisions.
+The owner account will be able to promote other accounts to Admin, which will allow those accounts to sell their own items on the website and accept custom commisions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>